-The New Orleans Information Literacy Collective (nolaILC) is celebrating the tenth anniversary of its annual Information Literacy Forum.
+Last year, the New Orleans Information Literacy Collective (nolaILC) celebrated the tenth anniversary of its annual Information Literacy Forum.
 We are back with our 2022 Forum from August 1-4 featuring two keynote speakers and six sessions.
-The Information Literacy Forum is a free conference that looks at all aspects of information literacy.
+The Information Literacy Forum is a FREE conference that looks at all aspects of information literacy.
 While addressing the basic tenets of information literacy, past conference programs have included presentations on Health Literacy Resources for Librarians, Graphic Novels as Informational Texts, and even Esports.
 The theme of this year’s conference is adaptability.

-There will also be a Virtual Picnic Lunch after the last presentation on Thursday, August 5.
+Back by popular demand!
+There will be a Virtual Picnic Lunch after the last presentation on Thursday, August 4.
 Bring your own food and drink, and join the nolaILC Board and friends for a networking hour with some online games as well as informal informational literacy discussions.
 (There will also be door prizes!)

-The nolaILC was founded over ten years ago with the mission to foster the development of information literacy and facilitate relevant educational and professional development opportunities for information professionals in a variety of libraries.
-One of these opportunities is the annual forum which was first held in August, 2012.
+The nolaILC was founded over ten years ago in an effort to foster the development of information literacy by facilitating relevant educational and professional development opportunities for information professionals in a variety of libraries.
+One of these opportunities is the annual forum which was first held in August 2012.
 The Executive Board of the nolaILC is composed of librarians from all different kinds of libraries—academic, public, school, and special libraries across the state of Louisiana.

 Whether you are a professional in the field, a student, or just want to learn more about information literacy for free with a group of fun librarians, the nolaILC Forum is for you!
 We hope to see you online.